 Payday lending is legal in Colorado.

-Colorado imposes a $500 amount limit on payday loans offered in the state.
+Colorado imposes a $500 amount limit on payday loans (deferred deposit loans) offered in the state.
 The amount of all outstanding loans of a borrower should not exceed $500 at one given time.
 Payday loans can be taken for the period starting from 180 days and longer.
-The maximum finance charge is 20% for loans up to $300 (+ 7.5% for each additional $100), allowed APR is 45%, real APR is 214%*.
-The interest rate for rollovers is 45%.
-There is an allowed $25 NSF fee; criminal actions in all cases are prohibited.
+The finance charge must not exceed an annual percentage rate of 36%.
+Criminal actions in all cases are prohibited.

-Colorado used to have very lenient terms for payday lending.
+Before February 2019, Colorado had very lenient terms for payday lending.
 They had one unsuccessful attempt to introduce better regulations to the industry in 2007 and then a more successful one in 2010.
-However, up until this year more or less the same situation stayed in the payday loan sector for years.

 Colorado Payday Lending Statutes